kedro-org/kedro-devrel/blog_post_collaboration/Integrating_Kedro_with_Databricks.md

 By default, all your parameters will be logged, and objects such as models and metrics can be saved as MLflow objects referenced in the catalog.

 ## Limitations of the workflow
-The new Databricks Connect tool (built on top of Spark Connect) supports only recent versions of Spark.
-We recommend looking at the [detailed limitations on the official website](https://docs.databricks.com/dev-tools/databricks-connect-ref.html), and in common usage you need to be careful about the upload limit of only 128MB for dataframes.
+[Databricks Connect](https://docs.databricks.com/dev-tools/databricks-connect-ref.html), built on top of Spark Connect, supports only recent versions of Spark.
+I recommend looking at the detailed limitations in the official documentation for specific guidance, such as the upload limit of only 128MB for dataframes.

 Users also need to be conscious that `.toPandas()` will move the data to your local pandas environment.
 Saving results back as MLflow objects is the preferred way to avoid local objects.
 Examples can be seen in the [kedro-mlflow documentation](https://kedro-mlflow.readthedocs.io/en/stable/source/04_experimentation_tracking/index.html) for all types of supported objects.